stablecoinxyz/create-sbc-app/templates/README.md

    ```

 4. **Customize as needed:**
-   - Update the API key and config in `src/App.tsx` or `app/page.tsx`.
+   - Update the API key and config in `src/App.tsx`.
-   - Follow the template’s README for more details.
+   - Follow each template’s README for specific details and environment variables.

 ## Keeping Templates Up to Date